-Before we get into the advantages of a content conversion funnel and how you can create one, let’s take a close look at what is actually is.
+Before we get into the advantages of a content conversion funnel and how you can create one, let’s take a close look at what it actually is.

 Content Conversion Funnel

-The content conversion funnel is the process through which you take your visitors and leads to convert them.
-The content flow is created so that they can be converted into actual customers who will pay for your products.
+The content conversion funnel is the process through which you take your visitors that leads to converting them.
+You create the content flow to convert visitors into actual customers who will pay for your products.

 Most people don’t move through this process along the defined path.
 That is why you need to have a content conversion funnel in place.
 The funnel will not only help you drive the visitors to make a purchase but will also help you plan and create content.